edmundhung/conform/docs/submission.md

 ## Form submitter

-Similar to inputs, a submit button can also contribute to the form data when provided a _name_ and _value_ .
-It will be added to the final form data if it is the [submitter](https://developer.mozilla.org/en-US/docs/Web/API/SubmitEvent/submitter). i.e. The button that triggered the submit event
+Similar to inputs, a submit button can contribute to the form data when it is provided a _name_ and _value_ .
+It will be added to the final form data if it is the [submitter](https://developer.mozilla.org/en-US/docs/Web/API/SubmitEvent/submitter). i.e. the button that triggered the submit event

 <details>
 <summary>Why is the submitter value not included with `new FormData()`?</summary>